St. Benedict's College, Colombo: History

 The school was founded in 1838 by the Diocese of Ceylon as Kottanchina Seminary.
 St. Benedict's College, the oldest Roman Catholic school in Sri Lanka, was inaugurated in 1865 by Silvestro Benedictine monks.
 The school consisted of a few classrooms and small staff at first.

 In 1868, the De La Salle Brothers assumed administration of the college.
 They renamed it to St. Benedict's College.Since then, the school has been administered by many brothers who belong to the La Sallian Community.

-The past Directors of the College include Bro.
+The past Directors of the college include Bro.
 Austin Anthony, Bro.
 Glastian Oliver, Bro.
 Alban Patrick, Bro.
 Athanace Charles, Bro.
 Osmund Gregory, Bro.
 Alexander Cyrilus, Bro.
 Granville Perera and Bro.
 Anselm Calixtus.

 Administration

-The college is currently led by Rev. Bro.
-Pubudu Rajapakshe.
-It enrolls approximately 2,400 students with a staff of over 200 teachers.
-Students range from Grade 1 to Grade 13 (see Education in Sri Lanka), studying in English, Sinhala, and Tamil media.
+As of 2023 the college was led by Pubudu Rajapakshe, and taught approximately 3,000 students with a staff of over 200 teachers.
+Students range from Grade 1 to Grade 13 (see Education in Sri Lanka), studying in English, Sinhala and Tamil.

 Campus

 The premises are adjacent to St. Lucia's Cathedral.
-The Main Building, the Reverend Brothers Luke, Alexander, and James Memorial Buildings, the Reverrend Brother Granville Perera Aquatic Centre, The Main Hall Building, and Longstanding Clock Tower (built during the English Colonial Era) complete the College.
+The Main Building, the Reverend Brothers Luke, Alexander, and James Memorial Buildings, the Reverend Brother Granville Perera Aquatic Centre, The Main Hall Building, and Longstanding Clock Tower (built during the English Colonial Era) complete the college.
 Academic facilities are provided throughout the college in combination with co-curricular and extra-curricular facilities.

-The college prefects' board consists of 50 students who are selected for their all-around performance and contributions towards the college.
+The college prefects' board consists of fifty students who are selected for their all-around performance and contributions towards the college.
 The prefects make themselves available for many activities such as special events, occasions, general assemblies, and day-to-day discipline.

 The college section consists of the main hall, buildings named after Reverend Brother James, Reverend Brother.
 Alexander and Reverend Brother Luke, a library, three computer laboratories, a lecture hall, physics, biology, and chemistry laboratories, three music and art rooms, and a language centre.

 Primary

-The primary is physically separated from the college section headed by Rev. Bro.
-Praveen Vaaz.
-The 60-member staff provides education to around 1000 students in fields of the academy, sports arts, and music.
+The primary is physically separated from the college section headed by Praveen Vaaz.
+The sixty member staff provides education to around 1,000 students in fields of the academy, sports arts, and music.